 Customers who received additional support

-Last financial year, 3,852 people disclosed they were experiencing difficult circumstances, or indicated they might need additional support from us, with the majority relating to mental health.
+During the last financial year, 7,207 people told us they were experiencing difficult circumstances, or might need additional support from us.

 Mental health